facebookresearch/deit/README.md

 The models are also available via torch hub.
-Before using it, make sure you have the pytorch-image-models [`timm==0.3.2`](https://github.com/rwightman/pytorch-image-models) by [Ross Wightman](https://github.com/rwightman) installed.
+Before using it, make sure you have the pytorch-image-models package [`timm==0.3.2`](https://github.com/rwightman/pytorch-image-models) by [Ross Wightman](https://github.com/rwightman) installed.
 To load DeiT-base with pretrained weights on ImageNet simply do:

 ```python
 import torch